khuongduy354/git.rs/README.md

 - Add
-  - add a directory, add multiple files
+  - add multiple files
-  - only take file name as path
 - Commit

-  - write file contents from the staging area
+  - write file contents to index tree from the staging area
+  - refractor ideas: insert_item(self, path),

+  1. insert a new tree (dirs and files) relative to the path
+  2. fix remaining path in find fn,

 - END directories
   .dgit